flowcore-io/nodejs-typescript-transformer-example/README.md

 yarn test:watch
 ```

-When changes are made to the `server.ts` file the transformer will be reloaded and the tests will be run again.
+When changes are made any of the files the transformer will be reloaded and the tests will be run again.

+### Change the transformer

+To change the transformer, edit the `transform.entrypoint.ts` file.
+To add functionality on startup edit the `start.entrypoint.ts` file.
+To add additional health checks edit the `health.entrypoint.ts` file.

+### Change the input and output data

+To change the validation of inputs and outputs edit the `test/expected.json` file.
+This file specify the event payloads that are sent to the transformer and the expected output.
+The `:uuid:` and `:date:` values for the expected outcome matches to any string.

+### Further customization

+Change the `test/app.spec.ts` file to add additional tests and more advanced validation.
+Further change the files in the `src` directory to add more advanced logic.

 ## Deployment